daehli/earthwalker/README.md

 #### Changing the Tile Server

 If you are unhappy with the default tile server, you can change it in the configuration file (per default, this is called `config.toml`).
+You need to `cp config.toml.sample config.toml` to start configuring.

 #### Additional Configuration (Environment Variables)